CenturyLinkCloud/PublicKB/Database/connecting-to-mysql-rdbs-over-ssl.md

 }}}

-#### IMPORTANT NOTE

-CenturyLink Cloud’s MySQL-compatible Database-as-a-Service product is currently in a Limited Beta with specific customers by invitation only and is not intended for production usage.
-During the Limited Beta there is no production Service Level Agreement.

 #### Audience

-Currently, this article is to support customers in the Limited Beta program.
-Additionally, the steps below are for customers using the DBaaS service through our Beta UI.
-For instructions on how to use your cert in AppFog, please see [Connecting to MySQL DBaas Over SSL on AppFogv2](../Database/connecting-to-mysql-dbaas-over-ssl-on-appfog.md).
+This article is to support customers of Relational DB Service, CenturyLink's MySQL compatible database-as-a-service product.
+Additionally, the steps below are for customers using Relational DB Service through Control Portal.
+For instructions on how to use your cert in AppFog, please see [Connecting to MySQL Relational DB Over SSL on AppFogv2](../Database/connecting-to-mysql-rdbs-over-ssl-on-appfog.md).

 ## Connecting over SSL-enabled Connection